libretro/docs/docs/library/genesis_plus_gx.md

 **Show Advanced Audio Volume Settings (Reopen menu)** [genesis_plus_gx_show_advanced_audio_settings]

 Enable configuration of low-level audio channel parameters core options listed below.
 NOTE: Quick Menu must be toggled for this setting to take effect.
-The 'Show Advanced Audio Volume Settings' core option only appears if the Genesis Plus GX core was compiled with the ['USE_PER_SOUND_CHANNELS_CONFIG' flag being set to 1](https://github.com/libretro/Genesis-Plus-GX/blob/master/Makefile.libretro).

 * **On [enabled]** - Enables configuration of low-level audio channel parameters.
 * Off [disabled] - Disables configuration of low-level audio channel parameters.

 **PSG Tone Channel 0 Volume %** [genesis_plus_gx_psg_channel_0_volume]

-Reduce the volume of the [PSG Tone Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 0.
+Adjust the volume of Channel 0f the [PSG Tone](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **PSG Tone Channel 1 Volume %** [genesis_plus_gx_psg_channel_1_volume]

-Reduce the volume of the [PSG Tone Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 1.
+Adjust the volume of Channel 1 of the [PSG Tone](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **PSG Tone Channel 2 Volume %** [genesis_plus_gx_psg_channel_2_volume]

-Reduce the volume of the [PSG Tone Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 2.
+Adjust the volume of Channel 2 of the [PSG Tone](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **PSG Tone Channel 3 Volume %** [genesis_plus_gx_psg_channel_3_volume]

-Reduce the volume of the [PSG Tone Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 3.
+Adjust the volume of Channel 3 of the [PSG Tone](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Mega Drive/Genesis FM Channel 0 Volume %** [genesis_plus_gx_md_channel_0_volume]

-Reduce the volume of the [Mega Drive/Genesis FM Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 0.
+Adjust the volume of Channel 0 of the [Mega Drive/Genesis FM](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).
 Only works with MAME FM emulators ('Mega Drive/Genesis FM' core option).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Mega Drive/Genesis FM Channel 1 Volume %** [genesis_plus_gx_md_channel_1_volume]

-Reduce the volume of the [Mega Drive/Genesis FM Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 1.
+Adjust the volume of Channel 1 of the [Mega Drive/Genesis FM](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).
 Only works with MAME FM emulators ('Mega Drive/Genesis FM' core option).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Mega Drive/Genesis FM Channel 2 Volume %** [genesis_plus_gx_md_channel_2_volume]

-Reduce the volume of the [Mega Drive/Genesis FM Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 2.
+Adjust the volume of Channel 2 of the [Mega Drive/Genesis FM](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).
 Only works with MAME FM emulators ('Mega Drive/Genesis FM' core option).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Mega Drive/Genesis FM Channel 3 Volume %** [genesis_plus_gx_md_channel_3_volume]

-Reduce the volume of the [Mega Drive/Genesis FM Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 3.
+Adjust the volume of Channel 3 of the [Mega Drive/Genesis FM](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).
 Only works with MAME FM emulators ('Mega Drive/Genesis FM' core option).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Mega Drive/Genesis FM Channel 4 Volume %** [genesis_plus_gx_md_channel_4_volume]

-Reduce the volume of the [Mega Drive/Genesis FM Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 4.
+Adjust the volume of Channel 4 of the [Mega Drive/Genesis FM](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).
 Only works with MAME FM emulators ('Mega Drive/Genesis FM' core option).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Mega Drive/Genesis FM Channel 5 Volume %** [genesis_plus_gx_md_channel_5_volume]

-Reduce the volume of the [Mega Drive/Genesis FM Channel](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio) 5.
+Adjust the volume of Channel 5 of the [Mega Drive/Genesis FM](https://segaretro.org/Sega_Mega_Drive/Technical_specifications#Audio).
 Only works with MAME FM emulators ('Mega Drive/Genesis FM' core option).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 0 Volume %** [genesis_plus_gx_sms_fm_channel_0_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 0.
+Adjust the volume of Channel 0 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 1 Volume %** [genesis_plus_gx_sms_fm_channel_1_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 1.
+Adjust the volume of Channel 1 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 2 Volume %** [genesis_plus_gx_sms_fm_channel_2_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 2.
+Adjust the volume of Channel 2 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 3 Volume %** [genesis_plus_gx_sms_fm_channel_3_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 3.
+Adjust the volume of Channel 3 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 4 Volume %** [genesis_plus_gx_sms_fm_channel_4_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 4.
+Adjust the volume of Channel 4 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 5 Volume %** [genesis_plus_gx_sms_fm_channel_5_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 5.
+Adjust  the volume of Channel 5 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 6 Volume %** [genesis_plus_gx_sms_fm_channel_6_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 6.
+Adjust the volume of Channel 6 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 7 Volume %** [genesis_plus_gx_sms_fm_channel_7_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 7.
+Adjust the volume of Channel 7 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.

 **Master System FM (YM2413) Channel 8 Volume %** [genesis_plus_gx_sms_fm_channel_8_volume]

-Reduce the volume of the [Master System FM Channel](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio) 8.
+Adjust the volume of Channel 8 of the [Master System FM](https://segaretro.org/Sega_Master_System/Technical_specifications#Audio).

 * 0% to 100% in increments of 10%. **100% is default**.